cadence-oss/cadence-python/CONTRIBUTING.md

 We created a Makefile our life easier when developing

+#make fetch-idls

+it fetches the submodules of the project, in this case, the idls

 #make generate-grpc-code

-It will generate the most up-to-date gRPC client and server interfaces from the cadence .proto service definition (located at `idls`)
+It generates the most up-to-date gRPC client and server interfaces from the cadence .proto service definition (located at `idls`)